Modiphius Entertainment

-Modiphius Entertainment is a tabletop role-playing game and board game publisher based in Fulham, London that is known for licensed adaptations of established media.
-Notable titles include Star Trek Adventures, Fallout the Roleplaying Game, Dune: Adventures in the Imperium, Terry Pratchett’s Discworld: Adventures in Ankh-Morpork, and the Mass Effect board game.
+Modiphius Entertainment Ltd. is a tabletop role-playing game and board game publisher based in Fulham, London that is known for licensed adaptations of established media.
+Notable titles include Star Trek Adventures, Fallout: The Roleplaying Game, Dune: Adventures in the Imperium, Terry Pratchett’s Discworld: Adventures in Ankh-Morpork, and the Mass Effect board game.

 History

 Modiphius was founded in 2012 by husband-wife team Rita and Chris Birch to publish their first game, Achtung!
 Cthulhu.
 The company have since published a number of product lines based on independent licenses and established brands.

 Games

 Achtung!
 Cthulhu

 In 2013 the company raised £177,000 through Kickstarter to create Achtung!
 Cthulhu, a tabletop RPG set in the Second World War inspired by the work of H.P.
 Lovecraft.
 The first series of adventures for Achtung!
 Cthulhu is called "Zero Point," with the first two chapters called "Three Kings" and "Heroes of the Sea" by Sarah Newton.
 The game was well-received in the RPG community, and won several awards, including Best Roleplaying Game at the 2014 UK Games Expo.
 In 2018 a videogame based on the franchise - called Achtung!
 Cthulhu Tactics - was released by Auroch Digital.